svn2github/cytoscape/cytoscape/trunk/README.txt

  a. in the top level directory:

 	mvn install

-	Note: If this does not work from within Eclipse, you can run on command line
+	Note: this may not work from within Eclipse; run on command line
 	Note: you may need to bump up your memory allocation: export MAVEN_OPTS=-Xmx1024m

  b. skip tests and javadocs for quick-and-dirty builds:

 	mvn install -Dmaven.javadoc.skip=true -Dmaven.test.skip=true